-The Advanced Diploma in Insurance is a professional
+Read the Advanced Diploma in Insurance specification

-Who it's for
+Who it's for?

 - Today's insurance managers and technical specialists;